 kedro-mlflow needs the tracking uri of your mlflow tracking server to operate properly.
 The mlflow.yml file must have the mlflow\tracking\uri key with a valid mlflow\tracking\uri associated value.
-The mlflow.yml default have this keys set to mlruns.
-This will create a mlruns folder locally at the root of your kedro project and enable you to use the plugin without any setup of a mlflow tracking server.
+The mlflow.yml default have this keys set to null.
+This means that it will look for a MLFLOW\TRACKING\URI environment variable, and if it is not set, it will create a mlruns folder locally at the root of your kedro project.
+This enables you to use the plugin without any setup of a mlflow tracking server.